prebid/prebid.github.io/dev-docs/modules/dfp_express.md

 This function initiates the scanning of the in-page DFP slots, mapping them to Prebid AdUnits, kicking off the Prebid auction, and forwarding the results to DFP.

 The AdUnits argument is optional -- if not provided it will look for AdUnits previously registered with pbjs.addAdUnits().
-If no AdUnits are specified, it will return an error.
+If no AdUnits can be found, it will return an error.

 ## Technical Details